The Ultimate Guide to Port Barton

 One of the reasons that we prefer Port Barton to El Nido is that the beach in the town is beautiful.
 There are chilled sandy lanes that all lead to the beach where you can relax next to beach puppies, grab a chilled beer from one of the beach shacks and shade yourself underneath the palm trees.
 It is pure paradise and a fantastic place to just unwind.
 What a welcome to the Philippines!

-Hashtag Tourist Inn – this small family run guesthouse had clean private double rooms set up each with their own patio and garden view.
+This small family-run guesthouse had clean private double rooms set up each with its own patio and garden view.
 It was just a short walk to the beach and this was a perfect stop for our visit.
 The friendly owners were more than happy to organise scooters or tours if needed.

 We pre-booked our accommodation at Hashtag Tourist Inn to make it easier when we arrived.
 Port Barton is a small town so we would recommend this to avoid any disappointment when you arrive if it is busy.